jessicaldale/manager-readme/README.md

 # What is this?
-I' m Jess Dale and this is my [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), a document that helps introduce you to my management style, philosophy, and expectations.
+I'm Jess Dale and this is my [Manager README](https://matthewnewkirk.com/2017/09/20/share-your-manager-readme/), a document that helps introduce you to my management style, philosophy, and expectations.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it - as well as provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager.